About this listing

 In Surco district, there are two museums in one: Museo de Oro (Gold Museum) and Museo de Armas (Weapons of the World Museum), Jr. Alonso de Molina 1100, between blocks 18 and 19 off Av Primavera, Monterrico.
 It has Pre-Hispanic treasures, that include gold pieces, fine textiles and fine pottery.

-In Lima...check the internet, or our printed info and brochures in the desk drawers.
+In downtown Lima, check the internet, or our printed info and brochures in the desk drawers.

 5. BARRANCO DISTRICT

 Guests usually walk around Miraflores district to get the feeling of the city.
-Nevertheless, there is profuse public transportation in our area: you may stop a taxi at the corner, catch a mini bus or bus to go East or West along Benavides Ave, get in the surface metro (Metropolitano) two blocks West, or even rent a bike for an hour or the whole day.
+Nevertheless, there is profuse public transportation in our area: you may stop a taxi at the corner, catch a mini bus or bus to go East or West along Av Benavides, hop in the surface metro (Metropolitano) two blocks West, or even rent a bike for an hour or the whole day.
 There are walking and bike tours around Miraflores, also.
+We do not recommend that you rent a car: taxis are cheap enough, you'll get to your destination quicklier, parking is complicated.

 Other Things to Note

-- March/April: Holy Week celebrations in all the Regions (the religious and mundane intertwine).
+- March/April: Holy Week celebrations in all the Regions (the religious and the mundane intertwine).

-- April-November (better months): Inca Trail Hike, 2- and 4-day tours; Cuzco District, Cuzco Region.
+- April-November (better months): Inca Trail Hike, 2- and 4-day tours; Cuzco, Cuzco Region.

-- July-August: "Feria del Hogar"; Chorrillos District, Lima Region.
+- July-August: "Feria del Hogar"; Chorrillos, Lima Region--to be confirmed.

-- July 28 (and 29): Independence Day(s)--Presidential Speech; Military Display; a variety of activities, such as fairs, circuses, tours--in several districts of Lima and in the Regions.
+- July 28 (and 29): Independence Day(s)--Presidential Speech; Military Display; and a variety of activities, such as fairs, circuses, tours--in several districts of Lima and in the rest of the country.

-- September 04-13: "Mistura"--Peruvian Food Fair, Costa Verde, Magdalena District, Lima Region (opportunity to taste the vast assortment of Peruvian food and drink, and to buy Peruvian produce and products).
+- September: Mistura Peruvian Food Fair, Costa Verde, Magdalena, Lima Region (opportunity to taste the vast assortment of Peruvian food and drink, and to buy Peruvian produce and products).

-The DESCRIPTION will give you a pretty good idea of what, where, and how to find things.
-We can discuss it once you are here, too.
-There is a printed copy of the "Description" in one of the desk drawers.
+The DESCRIPTION will give you a pretty good idea of what, where, and how.
+We can go over it once you are here, too.
+There is a printed copy of the "Description" in one of the two desk drawers.
 And, please check the internet to find useful info on any subject about Peru.

-CHECK IN / CHECK OUT: To avoid overlapping, we have a fixed schedule now; nevertheless, if there are no guests that day, we can adapt to your schedule and/or keep your luggage if your flight arrives before, or leaves after, check-in / check-out times; or if you go to Cuzco and then come back to Lima.
+CHECK IN / CHECK OUT: To avoid overlapping, we have a fixed schedule now; nevertheless, depending on the situation, we can adapt to your schedule, or keep some of your luggage if you go to Cuzco.

 AIRPORT.
 It is the most modern in South America, and about a 30-minute ride to our place.
-We recommend you take a registered taxi (Taxi Green) from the counter/desk inside the airport; find it on your way out after luggage pick-up, pass glass doors; no matter what time it is, pay S/.
-50.00 PEN / $16.00 USD approx--have cash ready.
-There is a money exchange office near; and no tipping (don't spoil them, please).
+We recommend you take a registered taxi (like Taxi Green) from the counter/desk inside the airport.
+Find their office on your way out after luggage pick-up, pass glass doors; no matter what time it is, pay S/ 60.00 PEN / $20.00 USD--there is a money exchange office near.
+Have exact cash ready, and no tipping (don't spoil drivers, please).
 We do tip at restaurants though, 10% if not included on the bill--ask at the front desk or check the bill yourself.

 - Wet towels and wet clothing are hung to dry--we provide a rack.

-- Line trash cans with plastic bags; find in last drawer in kitchen.
+- Line trash cans with plastic bags; find in bottom drawer in kitchen.

 THANK YOU FOR CARING!